Chart Color Schemes

 Williamstown shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Williamstown's educational attainment is notably higher than national averages.
-Among residents aged 15 and above, 45.0% hold university qualifications, compared to 30.4% nationally and 32.0% in the SA4 region.
-Bachelor degrees are most common at 27.8%, followed by postgraduate qualifications (11.9%) and graduate diplomas (5.3%).
-Vocational pathways account for 24.4% of qualifications, with advanced diplomas at 11.0% and certificates at 13.4%.
+Williamstown's educational attainment exceeds broader standards, with 45.0% of residents aged 15+ possessing university qualifications compared to Australia's 30.4% and the SA4 region's 32.0%.
+This notable advantage positions Williamstown favourably for knowledge-based opportunities.
+Bachelor degrees are most prevalent at 27.8%, followed by postgraduate qualifications (11.9%) and graduate diplomas (5.3%).
+Vocational pathways account for 24.4% of qualifications among those aged 15+, with advanced diplomas comprising 11.0% and certificates making up 13.4%.

 Frequently Asked Questions - Education